influxdata/telegraf/plugins/inputs/sqlserver/README.md

   # ]

   ## This enables a specific set of queries depending on the database type.
 If specified, it replaces azuredb = true/false and query_version = 2
-  ## In the config file, the sql server plugin section should be repeated multiple times each with a set of servers for a specific database_type
+  ## In the config file, the sql server plugin section should be repeated  each with a set of servers for a specific database_type.
-  ## possible values for database_type are  "AzureSQLDB" or  "SQLServer" or "AzureSQLManagedInstance"
+  ## Possible values for database_type are
+  ## "AzureSQLDB"
+  ## "SQLServer"
+  ## "AzureSQLManagedInstance"
-  database_type = "AzureSQLDB"
+  # database_type = "AzureSQLDB"

   ## Optional parameter, setting this to 2 will use a new version
-  ## of the collection queries that break compatibility with the original
+  ## of the collection queries that break compatibility with the original dashboards.
-  ## dashboards.
   ## Version 2 - is compatible from SQL Server 2012 and later versions and also for SQL Azure DB
+  ## Version 2 is in the process of being deprecated, please consider using database_type.
-  query_version = 2
+  # query_version = 2

   ## If you are using AzureDB, setting this to true will gather resource utilization metrics
   # azuredb = false

-  ## Possible queries
+  ## Possible queries accross different versions of the collectors
   ## Queries enabled by default for specific Database Type

-  ## database_type =  AzureSQLDB
+  ## database_type =  AzureSQLDB  by default collects the following queries
   ## - AzureDBWaitStats
   ## - AzureDBResourceStats
   ## - AzureDBResourceGovernance